-Following a two year Preparatory Committee process, the United Nations General Assembly adopted Resolution 72/249 (24 December 2017) to convene an intergovernmental conference (IGC) to develop an international legally binding instrument on marine biodiversity in areas beyond national jurisdiction (BBNJ).
-The first three sessions of the IGC took place in New York, 4 to 17 September 2018, 25 March to 5 April 2019 and 19 to 30 August 2019.
-The fourth session is taking place from 23 March to 3 April 2020.
+Following a two-year Preparatory Committee process, the United Nations General Assembly adopted Resolution 72/249 (24 December 2017) to convene an intergovernmental conference (IGC) to develop an international legally binding instrument on marine biodiversity in areas beyond national jurisdiction (BBNJ).
+The first four sessions of the IGC took place in New York in September 2018, March/April 2019, August 2019, and March/April 2022.
+A fifth session is scheduled for August 2022.

 IUCN is dedicated to supporting this process.
 In collaboration with different partners from around the world, IUCN has prepared a series of resources and tools for negotiators and others involved in the discussions.
 The resources address the four main elements of the instrument: 1) marine genetic resources, including questions on the sharing of benefits; 2) measures such as area-based management tools, including marine protected areas; 3) environmental impact assessments; and 4) capacity building and the transfer of marine technology.
 They also address issues such as general principles, definitions, responsibility and compensation, and institutional and financial arrangements.